-Method type References Strengths Limits EVARISK RISKSUR research strenght of the risk based component, based on the quality of the risk criteria Does not provide specific recommendations on how to improve the risk definition as such, this information has to be retreived from the evaluation grid.
+Method type References Strengths Limits EVARISK RISKSUR research project Provides information on the strenght of the risk based component, based on the quality of the risk criteria definition.
+Does not provide specific recommendations on how to improve the risk definition as such, this information has to be retreived from the evaluation grid.